jpmorganchase/salt-ds/.changeset/fresh-maps-beam.md

 "@jpmorganchase/uitk-lab": minor
 ---

-Use characteristics and other component API's for ToggleButton rather than resetting them
+Use Icon and Button's public tokens and direct usage of characteristics for ToggleButton styling